 GST non-residential MACM students are eligible to receive 70% tuition reduction.
 A non-residential student is a student who is working towards degree completion, but does not currently live in Abilene.
 In order to be eligible for this reduction, students must complete the GST Scholarship Application and two Scholarship Recommendations.
 These tuition reductions are based on prior academic record, student financial need, and student potential for ministry.
 For more information about tuition reductions for non-residential MACM students contact the GST recruiter.

 The Graduate School of Theology offers scholarship assistance to residential students based on prior academic record, financial need, and potential for ministry and further academic research.
 Scholarships are awarded on an annual basis and are re–evaluated at the end of each school year.
-Scholarships normally cover around half of tuition or more, with potential for a full scholarship.
 Scholarship awards are made as applications are completed, and the amounts are determined based on the strength of each application.
 A GST Scholarship Application and two Scholarship Recommendations must be submitted for consideration.

 Federal Direct Loans

 The Federal Direct Loan Program consists of unsubsidized loans and is awarded regardless of demonstrated need.
 Graduate students are generally allowed to borrow up to $20,500 each academic year.
 More information can be found at www.acu.edu/sfs/graduate.

 Federal Direct Graduate PLUS Loan (GRAD PLUS)